jolicode/castor/README.md

 → Want to see basic usages and main features of Castor?
 Read the [Getting started documentation](https://castor.jolicode.com/getting-started/)

-## 🤔 Why not Robo / Make / Symfony Console?
+## 🤔 Why not Make / Robo / Phing / Deployer / Symfony Console?

 Because:

-* Robo is too verbose and OOP-heavy
 * Make is not PHP, and is hard to maintain in large projects
+* Others are either too verbose, OOP-heavy, requiring YML or XML configurations or are specialized in deployment only.
 * Symfony Console is a great base — but Castor is built on top of it and gives you superpowers

 → See detailed comparisons in our [FAQ](https://castor.jolicode.com/faq/)